Karimi-Lab/inucs/README.md

 usage: inucs.py plot [-h] [-p <outfile_prefix>] [-s] <working_dir> <chrom> <start_region> <end_region>
 ```

-Thus, continuing after the `prepare` command above, to get nucleosome interactions on chromosome `I` in the region between 50000 and 60000, we can use:
+Following the `prepare` command above, we can get nucleosome interactions on chromosome `I` in the region between 50000 and 60000 by running the following command:

 ```bash